brianhigh/data-workshop/Data_System_Essentials.md

 * Communicate with others
 * Prepare for more detailed design steps

-As a researcher, you can use these and other diagrams and planning documents to clarify your project scope and requirements.
-They will help you present your intentions and needs to others, such as your collaborators and support staff.
+As a researcher, you can use these to clarify your project scope and requirements.
+They will help you present your project needs to others, such as your collaborators and support staff.

 Use case diagrams identify what a system must do and how people will interact with it.
 Developers use them to design user interfaces and tests for software, such as database applications.